 Cons

-Evergen Solar was founded in 2010, and in 2015, it began installing residential solar panels on new builds.
+Evergen Solar was founded in 2010 and began installing residential solar panels on new builds in 2015.

-The company is HIES-accredited and offers battery energy storage systems in addition to its solar panels.
-You can choose to install these alongside the initial panel installation or add them to an existing solar panel array.
+The company is HIES-accredited and offers battery storage systems in addition to its solar panels.
+These can be installed alongside the initial panel installation or added to an existing solar panel system.

 The company’s solar panels come with an industry-standard warranty of 25 years, while the battery storage systems include a 10-year warranty from the HIES.